Wandering Spirit (Cree leader): Death

 The Canadian government hoped to make an example of Wandering Spirit and his men to discourage future uprisings by Indigenous peoples.
 Sir John A. Macdonald said on the hanging that "we must vindicate the position of the white man; we must teach the Indians what law is."
 The plan was for the eight men to be hanged two at a time, but it was later decided that all eight would be hanged together.

 On November 27, 1885, Wandering Spirit was executed as part of the 1885 hangings at Battleford, which holds the record for Canada's largest mass execution.
 Wandering Spirit had said that he wished his death alone could atone for his acts, as he was saddened that seven others had to die with him.
 A myth circulated that Wandering Spirit sang a love song to his wife as he was hanged.
 However, there are no reputable sources that substantiate this claim.
 Sources do indicate that Wandering Spirit appeared stoic during the hanging, while the other men were singing death chants.

 Wandering Spirit's body was interred in a mass grave in Battleford along with the other men hanged at Battleford in 1885.
 Originally unmarked, a tombstone with the names of the eight men buried there was erected in December 1985 to mark the 100th anniversary by the North West Centennial Advisory Committee and Battleford City Council, with both groups splitting the costs along with a grant from the Provincial Department of Culture and Recreation.

 Legacy

 In 1976, Pauline Shirt and Vern Harper established Wandering Spirit Survival School in Toronto.
 The school began meeting in the Harper-Shirt household's living room in the Bain Co-op with a handful of children and soon outgrew the space.
 They moved temporarily into the Native Canadian Centre's second-floor rooms before finding a suitable space and being designated an alternative school.
 The school was named for Wandering Spirit, who was Shirt's great-grandfather.
 In 1983 the school was renamed First Nations School of Toronto.
-A documentary about the school was made in 1978 and can be found in the National Film Board of Canada archives.
+The National Film Board of Canada made a documentary about the school in 1978.
 In February 2019, the school was renamed Kapapamahchakwew–Wandering Spirit School.
-His great-great-granddaughter was the head female dancer at the rededication ceremony.
+Wandering Spirit's great-great-granddaughter was the head female dancer at the rededication ceremony.

-The headstone marking the mass grave of the eight executed Indigenous men.